frozosea/fmc/tracking/README.md

 ## How it works?
 ###General presentation

-In `pkg/tracking` inside we can see names of directory like `feso` etc, this is SCAC code of shipping line, what is scac You can read in this site [link](https://scaccodelookup.com/), and list of scac codes: [link](https://www.safround.com/en/ocean-carrier-scac-code-list).
+In `pkg/tracking` inside we can see names of directory like `feso` etc. This is SCAC code of shipping line, what is scac You can read in this site [link](https://scaccodelookup.com/), and list of scac codes: [link](https://www.safround.com/en/ocean-carrier-scac-code-list).
 Every directory has defined structure, every package has:
 - container_tracker